 Everglades Bird Watching and Wildlife Adventuring – Guided Airboat Tours

-Whether you’re a native Floridian or a tourist looking for a memorable adventure, one of the most exciting things to do in the Sunshine State is to go airboating in the Everglades.
+Whether you’re a native Floridian or a tourist looking for a memorable adventure, one of the most exciting things to do in the Sunshine State is to go on an Everglades airboat tour.
 An invigorating airboat ride gives you front row seats to a fantastic wetland filled with all kinds of impressive sights and sounds.
-For animal lovers, wildlife roam free in a pristine untouched habitat.
+For animal lovers, wildlife roams free in a pristine untouched habitat.
 For artists and creative types, unusual vegetation and the beauty of the ‘glades is awe-inspiring.
 Haven’t been?
-Here are three things you’re sure to learn on an airboat ride at Everglades Holiday Park.
+Here are three things you’re sure to learn on an Everglades excursion at Everglades Holiday Park.

 No. 1: Airboating In the Everglades?
 An Experienced Captain Makes All the Difference

 Airboat rides and group airboat tours or private airboat tours are available throughout Florida, and it’s easier than ever to make plans to journey through the River of Grass with the family.
 But not all airboats are created equal, and more importantly, there’s a shortage of experienced – and entertaining captains.
 Everglades Holiday Park in Fort Lauderdale is pleased to provide the area’s best airboat captains – skilled navigators who have been airboating in the everglades for decades and know the ecosystem intimately.
 These guys and gals are entertaining, informative, and ready to share exciting and interesting information about the animals, the vegetation, and more on our Miami airboat tours .